-Peter is an accredited vascular and endovascular surgeon and is a director and reporting surgeon at Adelaide Vascular.
-He began consultant practice in Adelaide in 2001 with appointments at The Queen Elizabeth Hospital, Ashford Hospital, St Andrew’s Hospital and Calvary Group of Hospitals.
-Following the amalgamation of the vascular service at the TQEH and the RAH in 2015, Peter is now a Staff Vascular Surgeon at the RAH.
-He is also a visiting specialist at several regional (Mt Barker, Stirling and Riverland Regional) hospitals.
-Peter’s areas of interest include endovascular aortic aneurysm repair, distal bypass grafting for limb salvage, carotid interventions (stenting and endarterectomy) and targeted carotid screening for stroke prevention.
+Peter is an vascular and endovascular surgeon and is a practice principal and the managing director of Adelaide Vascular.
+He began consultant practice in Adelaide in 2001 with appointments at The Queen Elizabeth Hospital (TQEH), Ashford Hospital, St Andrew’s Hospital and Calvary Group of Hospitals.
+Following the amalgamation of the vascular service at the TQEH and the Royal Adelaide Hospital in 2015, Peter is now a Senior Vascular Consultant at the RAH.
+He is also a visiting specialist at several regional South Australian hospitals (Mt Barker, Stirling and Riverland Regional).
+Peter’s areas of interest include open and endovascular aortic aneurysm repair, distal bypass grafting for limb salvage, carotid disease management including surgery (endarterectomy) and endovenous laser treatment of varicose veins..

 Dr Michael Herbert